kobylyanskiy/edge-docs/docs/qgc/calibration.md

 <div style="text-align: center;"><img src="../../img/qgc/sensors_calibration.png" style="width: 800px;"></div><br>

-There you will see available sensors which displayed as a list of buttons beside the sidebar.
-Choose one of the required sensor and then click `Ok` for starting calibration.
+There you will see available sensors which are displayed as a list of buttons in the sidebar.
+Choose one of the required sensor and then click `Ok` to start calibration.

 ### Accelerometer

-During accelerometer calibration you will be asked to place and hold your vehicle a number of orientations (you will be prompted when to move between positions).
+During accelerometer calibration you will be asked to place and hold your vehicle to a number of orientations (you will be prompted when to move between positions).

 <div style="text-align: center;"><img src="../../img/qgc/accelerometer_calibration.png" style="width: 500px;"></div><br>